Since long I wanted to do this cake, but for a reason or for another, I never had time.

 But this time the wish came to my mind suddenly, so I said to myself “yes, now I do it!” 🙂

-The recipe is quite simple, there are not really technical difficulties in its execution, but I realized that most of the recipes are made with seeds oils, and I don’t have a good relationship with industrially refined seeds oils 🙂 so, I used as usual a good butter.
+The recipe is quite simple, there are not really technical difficulties in its execution, but I realized that most of the recipes are made with seeds oils, and I don’t really like that.
+So, I used as usual a good butter.

 If you want to follow the most common recipes about this cake, feel free to change the butter with seeds oil.